jckdm/thesis/DESIGN.md

 query(id)
 - args = id: id of button clicked
-- recursive function which calls swap() and circleSwap() to style buttons and circle datapoints. toggles visibility of circle datapoints, animates data and draws lines between points to show path of user\'s mouse over time.
+- recursive function which calls swap() and circleSwap() to style buttons and circle datapoints. toggles visibility of circle datapoints, animates data and draws lines between points to show path of user's mouse over time.
 ```

 ## Mapper